-The Group's disclosures about fair value are included in Note 17, which explains the manner in which the fair value of the investment property was determined by the directors.
+The Group's disclosures about fair value are included in Note 16, which explains the manner in which the fair value of the investment property was determined by the directors.

-Information Other than the Financial Statements and the Auditor's Report Thereon
+Information other than the financial statements and the auditor's report thereon

 The directors are responsible for the other information.
-The other information comprises the company information on page 1, the directors' report on page 2 to 5, the Statement of directors' responsibilities on page 6 and the Corporate Governance Statement on pages 7 to 10 but does not include the individual and consolidated financial statements and our auditor's report thereon.
+The other information comprises the company information on page 1, the Directors' Report on pages 2 to 5, the Statement of Directors' responsibilities on page 6 and the Corporate Governance Statement on pages 7 and 10.
+However, the other information does not include the individual and consolidated financial statements and our auditor's report thereon.

-Except for our opinions on the directors' report in accordance with the Companies Act (Cap.
+Except for our opinions on the Directors' Report in accordance with the Companies Act (Cap.
 386) and on the Corporate Governance Statement in accordance with the Listing Rules issued by the Maltese Listing Authority, our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.